Aashrithajitwta/inksplashes.github.io/README.md

-An art gallery exhibits the works of many artists.
+Art Gallery Website An art gallery exhibits the works of many artists.
 Each artist is given a specified space on the online webpage.